kylelangille/tabbed-component/README.md

 ## To-Do:

-- Add the contact form and make it functional
+- Make the contact form functional (first step for this is learning how to do so...)

 - Add some animated styling to the tabs for hovering

+- I'll probably change the whole color scheme, too